Are you a recruiter?

 A major centre of higher and academic research, there are 10 colleges and universities within 10 miles of Glasgow, and the majority of students reside in the Shawlands, Dennistoun and West End areas of the city.
 The City Council operates 29 secondary schools, 149 primary schools and three specialist schools – the Dance School of Scotland, Glasgow School of Sport and the Glasgow Gaelic School, the only secondary school in Scotland to teach exclusively in Gaelic.
 Glasgow also has a number of independent schools including The High School of Glasgow, which was founded in 1124.

-House prices in Glasgow are on average £174,639, which is up 4 per cent on the year before.
-If you decide on a move to this vibrant city, you will have to get used to the Glasgow patter, a distinct dialect made famous by Rab C. Nesbitt, which is noted for being difficult to understand!
+House prices in Glasgow are on average £190,619.
+If you decide on a move to this vibrant city, you will have to get used to the Glasgow patter, a distinct dialect made famous by Rab C. Nesbitt, which is noted for being very difficult to understand!